 The presence of the term "existing intended functionality" implies that you cannot use personal information for improving your services or testing new services under this business purpose.

 Personal information may be disclosed for "short-term, transient use" as long as it is not:

-The CCPA provides one example of short-term, transient use: "the customization of ads shown as part of the same interaction."
+The CCPA (CPRA) provides one example of short-term, transient use: "the customization of ads shown as part of the same interaction."

 This implies that disclosing personal information for the purposes of personalizing ads across multiple interactions or websites (i.e. using third-party tracking cookies) could constitute the "sale" of personal information.